 Contractor

-🧩 What you'll discover in this checklist
+🧩 What you'll find out in this checklist

-With this checklist, you'll :
+With this checklist, you will:

 📋 The complete checklist to avoid mistakes with your accountant

-1. 🤔 Thinking that "the accountant will manage everything."
+1. 🤔 Thinking that "the accountant will manage everything"

 "I pay an accountant, so he takes care of everything."